GANBY-372/372-Project/README.md

 16. Enable removal of all vehicles associated with a dealer.
 17. Allow specifying a different dealer to transfer vehicles before deleting a dealership.
 18. Enable users to modify the price of a given vehicle.
+19. Include use of the Kotlin programming language.

 ---